- Departments & Offices F-Z

 Another program managed by the Water Reclamation Facility staff is the beneficial use and disposal of wastewater residuals, or biosolids.
 Through the city’s approved land application program, biosolids are applied to the fields of non-food crops grown by local farmers as a nutrient-rich soil amendment.

 Recent Nutrient Management Strategy Rules adopted by the state will have far reaching implications for the city’s two Water Reclamation Facilities.
-While in compliance with current nutrient limits, both will undergo a number of process improvements and construction projects to enable them to meet stringent future limits in the next several years.
+While in compliance with current nutrient limits, both will undergo process improvements and construction projects to enable them to meet stringent future limits.

 Each year, the City of Durham prepares a report outlining our wastewater treatment processes, compliance with permit conditions, and maintenance activities in the collection system.
 Also included is a list of sanitary sewer overflows (SSOs) that have occurred during the most recent fiscal year.
-Due to the maintenance activities and the efforts of the Fats, Oils and Grease (FOG) program, we have reduced both the number of spills and the volumes of spills over the last several years.
+Due to the maintenance activities and efforts of the Fats, Oils and Grease (FOG) program, we have reduced the number and volume of spills over the last several years.

 The Water and Sewer Maintenance Division has more than 100 full time employees dedicated to providing routine and emergency maintenance to the city’s water distribution and wastewater collection systems.
 Typical tasks include the inspection, cleaning and repairing of water and sewer main trunk lines.
 The division also installs and repairs water and sewer service connections and operates and maintains fire hydrants and water valves.

-Wastewater leaving all residential and non-residential establishments in the City’s service area is collected in the approximately 1,100 miles of sewer lines and delivered to wastewater treatment facilities for processing before it’s discharged back into the environment.
+Wastewater leaving all residential and non-residential establishments in the City’s service area is collected in the approximately 1,100 miles of sewer lines.
+It flows to wastewater treatment facilities for processing before it’s discharged back into the environment.

 One important Water and Sewer Maintenance Division mission is the cleaning program required by the state.
 The City’s Collections System Permit, issued by the Department of Environment and Natural Resources/Division of Water Quality, mandates the implementation of a program to clean at least 10% of the City’s sewer lines annually.
 This is an integral part of maintaining the sewer infrastructure to reduce or mitigate the occurrence of sewer system overflows.